General Release Definition: Everything You Need to Know

 For small businesses, suppliers or vendors might choose to release the owner of the business in exchange for payment.
 This release would relate to the contract for the goods or sales and would release the business owner from any future liability relating to the terms of the contract.
 If the owner of a business signed the contract on a long-term basis for the vendor to provide regular shipments of products or goods, the release might be beneficial if the business had a drop in the sales and was no longer able to meet the terms.

 Small business owners might also seek general releases for quite a few reasons.
 For example, if an employee is considering taking legal action against a business for wrongful termination or harassment, the company might agree to pay that employee a set amount of money in exchange for the release of the right to sue.

 An employee may also be required by an employer to sign a release form to relinquish the right to take legal action for future claims from an injury that occurred while the employee was at work.
 In this example, the employer would need to provide consideration, or payment of a set amount of money, in exchange for the release of the right to sue.

 What Does General Release Agreement Mean?

 This legally binding document waives the right of the person signing it to make any claims against another party.
 In an employment sense, an employee would waive their right to take legal action for any claims related to separation or termination of employment.
 If executive-level employees do not wish to sign the agreement as part of employment, that is up to them and their discretion.

 If you need help with general release definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.